 nailed to an inverted cross

-eyes which looked upon the dispute over Power
+eyes which looked upon dispute over Power

 and accepted the horrid mélange